Queensferry Crossing: Bidding process

 In 2009, Transport Scotland solicited for tenders to construct the proposed bridge.
 Although Transport Scotland received 39 expressions of interest, concerns over the risks associated with the fixed-price contract resulted in only two consortia of large construction companies bidding.
 Due to the bidders' concerns that the bidding process itself would prove to be an expensive proposition, the Scottish Government allocated £10 million to defray the bidders' costs during the full bidding process, should the project be abandoned.

 The two consortia were Forthspan, which included Morgan Sindall, BAM Nuttall and Balfour Beatty; and Forth Crossing Bridge Constructors (FCBC), which consists of Dragados, Hochtief, American Bridge, and Morrison Construction.
-Bids for the main contract, priced at between £900 million and £1.2 billion, and including design and construction of the bridge and approach roads, were submitted in January 2011.
-In March 2011 the Scottish Government announced FCBC as preferred bidder, with a bid of £790 million.
+Bids for the main contract, priced at between £900,000,000-£1,200,000,000 and including design and construction of the bridge and approach roads, were submitted in January 2011.
+In March 2011 the Scottish Government announced FCBC as preferred bidder, with a bid of £790,000,000.
 Ramboll is leading the Design Joint Venture which includes Sweco and Leonhardt Andra and Partners.

 In addition to the main contract, two smaller contracts form part of the scheme.
-The contract to implement the Intelligent Transport System (ITS) traffic management system in Fife was awarded to John Graham (Dromore) Ltd, with a tender of £12.9 million, while the upgrade of M9 Junction 1a was awarded to a joint venture between John Sisk and Roadbridge, with a tender of £25.6 million.
+The contract to implement the Intelligent Transport System (ITS) traffic management system in Fife was awarded to John Graham (Dromore) Ltd, with a tender of £12,900,000, while the upgrade of M9 Junction 1a was awarded to a joint venture between John Sisk and Roadbridge, with a tender of £25,600,000.
 As with the main contract, the tenders received were below the original estimated budgets.
 Naeem Hussain, Global Bridge Design Practice Leader at Arup, was the lead design engineer for the project.

 Construction

 Preparatory works for the new bridge began in September 2011 with works beginning at the southern end of the M90 to build the northern approach roads.
 149 segments of bridge deck, each of which is 12 m long and 40 m wide, were constructed in China and Spain, then delivered by sea in October 2013.
 The approach steel bridge sections were manufactured by Cleveland Bridge & Engineering Company in Darlington.

 The towers reached 160 m in height in August 2015, making it the UK's tallest bridge.
 The completed towers stand at 207 m.

 On 28 April 2016, one construction worker was killed and another injured in an accident involving a crane.
 Work on the bridge was halted to allow an investigation to take place.

 The bridge was due to be completed by December 2016, but that date was put back to May 2017 due to weather delays slowing construction, with 25 days lost due to high winds during April and May 2016.
-An additional delay was announced in March 2017 again due to weather (more specifically, high winds) and an estimation period of six weeks in July / August 2017 was proposed.
+An additional delay was announced in March 2017 as a result of high winds, making work on the structure difficult and unsafe for workers.
+The opening of the bridge was pushed back to the summer of 2017 as a result of "adverse weather conditions" delaying work on the bridge.